vmware/vic/tests/test-cases/Group1-Docker-Commands/1-4-Docker-Create.md

 8. Issue docker logs <containerID> to the new VIC appliance
 9. Issue docker create -v test-named-vol:/testdir busybox
 10. Issue docker start <containerID>
-11. Issue docker volume ls
+11. Issue docker logs <containerID> to grab the disk size of the volume
 12. Issue docker create busybox /bin/top to the new VIC appliance
 13. Issue docker create fakeimage to the new VIC appliance
 14. Issue docker create fakeImage to the new VIC appliance